Central online and face to face CPD 2026 to 2027

 September

 This session will equip you to co-ordinate EAL work in your school with a whole-school approach.
-It focuses on analysing your data, creating successful whole-school induction systems for new EAL pupils as well as assessment, target setting and tracking progress to raise the achievement of EAL pupils linked to school improvement.
-You will have the chance to hear from experienced colleagues on how to plan, prioritise and develop expertise in meeting the language and learning needs of bilingual pupils in your schools.
+It focuses on analysing your data, creating successful whole-school induction systems for newly arrived multilingual learners as well as assessment, target setting and tracking progress to raise the achievement of multilingual learners linked to school improvement.
+You will have the chance to hear from experienced colleagues on how to plan, prioritise and develop expertise in meeting the language and learning needs of bilingual children in your schools.

 Cost £45 per delegate